The 500 Hats of Bartholomew Cubbins: Plot summary

-The King's nephew suggests throwing Bartholomew from the highest tower as a punishment.
-The King, while mildly upset by the idea, agrees.
-Bartholomew begins to push his hats off rapidly as they climb the tower.
-As this continues, the hats begin to grow in extravagance and beauty from the 451st hat onwards.
-The 451st hat has two feathers, while the 452nd hat has three and the 453rd hat has three feathers and a small gem, and so on.
-Ultimately the 500th hat is revealed as the greatest, studded with massive gems, plumes of feathers from rare birds and gilding, although Bartholomew seems unaware of the fact.
-The king is stunned by the beauty of the hat, but the nephew is more incensed than before at the sight of it.
-He tries to push Bartholomew off the tower against the King's wishes.
-But the King saves Bartholomew's life by spanking the nephew as a punishment.
-King Derwin grants Bartholomew a reprieve, requesting all 500 hats in exchange for 500 gold coins.
-Bartholomew agrees and is sent home with his massive reward, while the King keeps all the hats in a massive chest to admire for years to come.
-The story ends with the narrator admitting that no one knows or ever knew what caused this strange event, but it is more than likely that it will never happen again.
+Wilfred subsequently suggests throwing Bartholomew from the highest tower as punishment.
+The King, though mildly upset by the idea, agrees.
+Bartholomew begins pushing his hats off rapidly as they climb the tower; as this continues, the hats begin to grow in extravagance and beauty from the 451st hat onwards - the 451st hat has two feathers, the 452nd hat has three, the 453rd hat has three feathers and a small gem, and so on.
+Ultimately, the 500th hat is revealed as the greatest, studded with a massive gem and feathers from rare birds, although Bartholomew seems unaware of the fact.
+The king is stunned by the beauty of the hat, but Wilfred is more incensed than before at the sight of it.
+He tries to push Bartholomew off the tower against the King's wishes, but the King saves Bartholomew's life by spanking Wilfred as a punishment.
+King Derwin then grants Bartholomew a reprieve, requesting all 500 hats, (the 500th being, to Bartholomew’s joy, the final hat), in exchange for 500 gold coins.
+Bartholomew agrees, and is sent home with his massive reward, while the King keeps all the hats in a massive display case to admire for years to come and makes Bartholomew his personal advisor and page boy as a reward for completing the task.
+The story ends with the narrator explaining that nobody in the Kingdom of Didd ever figured out how the hats kept appearing on Bartholomew's head, and that "they could only say it just 'happened to happen' and was not very likely to happen again."